-Wagner-Peyser is represented on the Region VI WDB by Lori Turner, Acting Assistant Director of Workforce Programs Policy and Procedures, under WorkForce West Virginia, and she also serves as a member of the Core Partner Consortium, which currently operates the Career Centers.
-This membership promotes the direct flow of communication between the board, Wagner-Peyser programs, and the Career Centers.
-This link between the Career Centers, the board, and the core partners, aids in avoiding duplication of services among the partners of the workforce system.
+Wagner-Peyser is represented on the Region VI WDB by Jason Roberts, Employment Programs Specialist Senior, under WorkForce West Virginia.
+This membership promotes the direct flow of communication between the board, Wagner-Peyser programs, and the American Job Centers.
+This link between the American Job Centers, the board, and the core partners, aids in avoiding duplication of services among the partners of the workforce system.
 Employment Service and UI staff and WIOA staff are fully cross trained to assist individuals in accessing a full range of services.
 Staff cross training is an ongoing process and ultimately means customers will get the best service while in the process also avoiding duplication of services.

-Wagner-Peyser Employment Service offices are physically located in all four (4) WorkForce West Virginia Career Centers in the region.
-Services are provided in each of the Career Centers in Region VI WDB local area by Wagner-Peyser staff, along with other partner staff, and may include any and or all of the following: determination of participant eligibility to receive assistance under Subtitle B of Title I of WIOA; outreach, intake, and orientation to One-Stop; initial assessment of skill levels, aptitudes, abilities, and supportive service needs; labor market information; performance information on local area and One-Stop delivery system; provision of information about and referral to supportive services such as child care and transportation; assistance in establishing eligibility for financial aid assistance not funded under WIOA, but available in the local area; job search/placement assistance and career counseling; service provider performance and program cost information.
+Wagner-Peyser Employment Service offices are physically located in all four (4) American Job Centers in the region.
+Services are provided in each of the American Job Centers in Region VI WDB local area by Wagner-Peyser staff, along with other partner staff, and may include any and or all of the following: determination of participant eligibility to receive assistance under Subtitle B of Title I of WIOA; outreach, intake, and orientation to One-Stop; initial assessment of skill levels, aptitudes, abilities, and supportive service needs; labor market information; performance information on local area and One-Stop delivery system; provision of information about and referral to supportive services such as child care and transportation; assistance in establishing eligibility for financial aid assistance not funded under WIOA, but available in the local area; job search/placement assistance and career counseling; service provider performance and program cost information.